mark-archer/peerstack/README.md

 A supporting project is [peerhost](https://github.com/mark-archer/peerhost).
 This is meant to allow users to easily instantiate sudo-servers that they own and operate.
 The idea is these, although not required, would be the heavy lifters of the peers network.
 Operators would have more control over where and how the data is stored, and could help ensure the availability of at least their part of the network (which is all they care about for the most part anyway).

-An important function of a host is it can provide the signalling channel for peers to establish secure data channels with each other.
+An important function of a host is it can provide the signaling channel for peers to establish secure data channels with each other.
 The goal is that if the host has a public ip address it could even be the initial point of connection via web sockets and provide STUN and TURN services for the WebRTC connections.
 This reduces peers reliance on central servers even more and allows users to take additional ownership over the infrastructure.

-Another eventual use case is that users could write custom applications and use one or more hosts to provide any necessary server type functionality.
+Another eventual use case (that I'm particularly excited about) is that users could write custom applications and use one or more hosts to provide any necessary server type functionality.
 The big advantage to this over just writing an application from scratch is the only coding that would need to be done would be the business logic and UI.
 Security, authentication, targeting different platforms, establishing connections between devices, and almost every other pain point in developing and deploying a production application would already be solved by the peers network.
 Application development would become as simple as declaring a javascript function.

 ## Areas of Concern